XRDS (magazine): List of editors-in-chief

-List of editors (past and current)
+Current Editorial Board

 Relaunch

 The magazine was originally titled Crossroads, but in May 2010, it was given a makeover led by then editor-in-chief Chris Harrison and the title was replaced by the pseudo-acronym "XRDS".
 Prior to the relaunch, the format of the magazine was similar to that of its cousin for ACM professional members, the Communications of the ACM, where articles are summaries of research papers.
 With the Summer 2010 issue of XRDS, ACM inaugurated a completely revamped edition of the magazine.
 Targeted to both graduate and undergraduate students contemplating computing careers, the newly redesigned XRDS offers breaking news and information, practical career advice, and first-hand stories and profiles of people in the computing field.